-Dr. James Goll of Franklin, Tennessee is president of Encounters Network, an international outreach ministry.
-He has written 35 books, including his latest, Releasing Spiritual Gifts Today, which is the topic of this column.
+Dr. James Goll of Franklin, Tennessee is Founder of God Encounters Ministries, an international outreach ministry.
+He has written 35 books, including Releasing Spiritual Gifts Today, which is the topic of this column.

 The book is published by Whitaker House publishers and is in the Christianity/Pentecostal & Charismatic categories.
 I like how his book is readable.
 While it covers deep theological matters, it is approachable for the average reader; one does not have to be a seminary student.